Star Trek: First Contact: Plot

-A group of Borg invade Enterprise's lower decks, assimilating crew and modifying the ship.
+A group of Borg invade Enterprise's lower decks, assimilating some of the crew and modifying the ship.
 Picard and a team attempt to reach engineering to disable the Borg with a corrosive gas, but are forced back; the android Data is captured in the melee.
 A frightened Lily corners Picard with a weapon, but he gains her trust.
 The two escape the Borg-infested area of the ship by creating a diversion in the holodeck.
-Picard, Worf, and the ship's navigator, Lieutenant Hawk, travel outside the ship in space suits to stop the Borg from calling reinforcements by using the navigational deflector, but Hawk is assimilated in the process.
-As the Borg continue to assimilate more decks, Worf suggests destroying the ship, but Picard angrily calls him a coward.
-Lily confronts the captain and makes him realize he is acting irrationally because of his own past with the Borg.
-Picard orders an activation of the ship's self-destruct, then orders the crew to head for the escape pods while he stays behind to rescue Data.
+Picard, Worf, and the ship's navigator, Lieutenant Hawk, travel outside the ship in space suits to stop the Borg from using the navigational deflector to call for reinforcements, but Hawk is assimilated in the process.
+As the Borg assimilate more decks, Worf suggests destroying the ship, but Picard angrily calls him a coward.
+Lily confronts the captain and makes him realize he is acting irrationally because of his past with the Borg.
+Picard apologizes to Worf and orders the activation of the ship's self-destruct and evacuation of the crew to escape pods, while he stays behind to rescue Data.